PEG and PEJ (Enteral Feeding) Awareness

 How the Course Is Delivered

-Training includes hands-on simulated practice using training aids, allowing learners to develop understanding in a safe, structured environment.
-Practical elements are supported by clear instruction, demonstration and guided discussion.
+This course is delivered face-to-face at your workplace or chosen venue.
+Training includes hands-on simulated practice using training aids, allowing learners to build understanding in a safe, structured environment.
+Practical elements are supported by clear instruction, demonstration, and guided discussion.

 Sessions include: